Update news wind power

 Many wind power projects in Quang Tri are behind schedule because of unfavorable weather conditions, the impact of the Covid-19 pandemic, slow site clearance and an unclear tariff scheme.

-The Ministry of Industry and Trade (MOIT) has submitted a statement to the Prime Minister on a bidding mechanism which allows purchase of electricity from solar and wind power projects which remain unfinished.
+The Ministry of Industry and Trade (MoIT) has asked the Prime Minister about the mechanism for ongoing solar power and transitional wind power projects to enjoy the incentive price.

 The government has chosen wind power and renewable energy in general to implement global commitments by 2050.
 But this is not expected to be a smooth path for a developing country like Vietnam.